-Ford recalls more than 300,000 vehicles
+Ford recalls more than 300,000 North American vehicles

-Ford Motor Company has issued three safety recalls in North America, sending shares slightly lower ahead of the opening bell.
+Ford Motor Company has issued three safety recalls involving nearly 320,000 vehicles in North America, sending shares slightly lower ahead of the opening bell.

 Continue Reading Below